winitzki/CocoaJoin/README.md

 There are a few implementations of join calculus in functional programming languages such as OCaml ("JoCaml"), F# ("joinads"), and Scala ("scalajoins").

-For a tutorial introduction to join calculus using JoCaml, see https://sites.google.com/site/winitzki/tutorial-on-join-calculus-and-its-implementation-in-ocaml-jocaml
+For a tutorial introduction to join calculus and several examples using JoCaml, see https://sites.google.com/site/winitzki/tutorial-on-join-calculus-and-its-implementation-in-ocaml-jocaml

-This project contains the join calculus library and an example iOS application, `DinPhil5`, that shows five "dining philosophers" taking turns thinking and eating.
+This project contains the join calculus library and an example iOS application, `DinPhil5`, that simulates five "dining philosophers" taking turns thinking and eating.
+The asynchronous logic of this iOS application is implemented as a declarative, purely functional program in join calculus.

 Version history
 ---------------